Avalon Pomeranians Kennel Visit

 up two garbage bags of nasty smelling dog poop, and from that

 moment on the very sight of a dog made her stomach turn.
 (She has

 since happily changed her tune and has two Avalon Poms that she

 adores).
 Anyway, we still laugh that my Mom drove me to be a Pom

-we were dog deprived as kids.
-My husband Eric grew up in the small
+nut because we were dog deprived as kids.
+My husband Eric grew up

-town of Downey, Idaho and also kept and loved many different
+in the small farming town of Downey, Idaho and also kept and loved

 Eric and I started dating when we were teenagers.
 He was attending the University of Utah and we met at church when he was home for a visit.
 When I graduated from High School, I went away to attend college in Los Angeles and Eric went to Switzerland for 2 years to serve a mission.
 We wrote to each other every week while we were away from each other.
 We were married the summer that he returned.
 We both work for Time Laboratories, a nutritional laboratory that my Grandmother, Annemarie Buhler, founded over 25 years ago.
 She was instrumental in developing the first true time release process for vitamins and minerals and was one of the first to bring Aromatherapy Essential Oils to this country.
 I am the Customer Relations Manager for Time Laboratories and Eric is the regional director for our Idaho location.
 My study in nutrition and holistic health care has been very helpful in raising toy dogs.